davyzhang/agw/README.md

 	w.(*agw.LPResponse).WriteBody(out)
 }
 ```
-- Since the AWS event message is evolving during the time, AGW used [simplejson](https://github.com/bitly/go-simplejson) as the major json parser to extract only the useful key and values.
+- Since the AWS event message is evolving during the time, AGW uses [simplejson](https://github.com/bitly/go-simplejson) as the major json parser to extract only the useful key and values.
 - Read request json body with simplejson or ParseJSONBody middleware
 ```go
 func handler(w http.ResponseWriter, r *http.Request) {